zachsnoek/expanding-toc/README.md

 </body>
 ```

-4. Include the ToC JavaScript files and initialize the widget
+4. Include the ToC JavaScript files and initialize the component

 ```html
 <body>